National Parks

 History of Olympic National Park

-People started to protect the Olympic Peninsula in 1890s when it was first proposed as a national park.
-In 1897, President Cleveland created the Olympic Forest Preserve then later a national forest.
+People started protecting the Olympic Peninsula in the 1890s when it was first proposed as a national park.
+In 1897, President Cleveland created the Olympic Forest Preserve, which later became a national forest.

 In 1909, President Theodore Roosevelt created the Mount Olympus National Monument, named after its highest point.
-Then in 1938, President Franklin Roosevelt created Olympic National Park.
+Then, in 1938, President Franklin Roosevelt created the Olympic National Park.
 It received its UNESCO World Heritage Site designation in 1981.

 Best Beaches across the U.S.